SYSNOMINAL|BUILDv2026.01.01|REGIONSELF_HOST

 • Degrade capability or block entirely?

-• Retry, defer, or escalate?
+• Retry, defer, escalate, or record a manual-review path?

 SimpleStates does not answer these questions.
+That responsibility stays outside the signal plane.

 ← Notes·Composition Examples